-The Universal Design Online Content Inspection Tool, or UDOIT (pronounced, “You Do It”) enables faculty to identify accessibility issues in Canvas courses at MiraCosta College.
-It will scan a course, generate a report, and provide resources on how to address common accessibility issues.
-It was created by the Center for Distributed Learning (CDL) at the University of Central Florida (CDL)
+The Universal Design Online Content Inspection Tool, or UDOIT (“You Do It”) enables faculty to identify and correct many accessibility issues in their MiraCosta Canvas courses.
+UDOIT scans a course, generates a report, and provides resources on how to address common accessibility issues.
+It was created by the Center for Distributed Learning at the University of Central Florida.

 Please note: some items cannot be examined by UDOIT.
 These include external documents and some videos/audio files for captioning/transcripts.